 “ABM is a demand strategy that almost every company should be thinking about, but we’re not suggesting it should be the only approach to driving demand,” Matt says.
 “I’ve seen companies successfully take a multi-pronged approach to drive demand, incorporating broad-based demand creation, segment marketing and ABM.”

 “There are four main ways of driving demand, and the reality is that most organizations should be doing the majority of those,” he adds.
 Possible approaches range from a one-to-one approach with the highly customized treatment of a small number of high-value accounts to more scaled approaches.

 The only types of situations where ABM may not apply is at organizations with highly transactional deals, little differentiation and a heavy digital focus.

 - More effective pipeline generation.
 “We’re always being asked to do more with less, so ABM helps you take your time and resources and apply them to the accounts that matter most in a prescriptive fashion to drive more successful outcomes,” Matt says.

 - Better conversion to closed deals.
-SiriusDecisions data shows that 91 percent of organizations report when they take an ABM approach, they are more likely to convert that deal from pipeline to closed than with a non-ABM approach.
+SiriusDecisions data shows that 91% of organizations report when they take an ABM approach, they are more likely to convert that deal from pipeline to closed than with a non-ABM approach.

 - Improved all-around alignment.
-Disconnect between the sales and marketing teams plagues many b-to-b organisations, as their areas of focus naturally differ.
+The disconnect between the sales and marketing teams plagues many B2B organisations, as their areas of focus naturally differ.
 “In an ABM discipline, you bring those two sides together to ensure that what marketing is doing is more tightly aligned to overall revenue goals and objectives,” Matt explains.

 SiriusDecisions defines three main account-based marketing strategy options.
 Large-account marketing – the variation that most often first comes to mind when people think of ABM – requires dedicating marketing resources to the largest current customers or high-value strategic prospects.